Kealtoast/FAQbot/README.md

 ![FAQbot logo](https://cloud.githubusercontent.com/assets/2220/15912502/ba18c5fa-2da2-11e6-8494-2604601e4082.png)

-# FAQbot: An intelligent SMS Bot via Burner, Slack, and Api.ai
+# An intelligent SMS Bot via Burner, Slack, and Api.ai

 By making use of [Burner's Slack connection](http://www.burnerapp.com/slack/) and [Api.ai's Slack integration](https://docs.api.ai/docs/slack-integration), you can easily create an intelligent SMS bot to answer your customers' FAQ (and heck, even some general knowledge questions and smalltalk): **FAQbot**!
 Never fear: if FAQbot can't answer a question, it will dutifully ask your team to step in to help.